devfix/torquis/README.md

 ## Features
 * small header-only library
 * very lightweight, only one file
-* various function overloads for string_views, strings and c-strings
+* various function overloads for string-views, strings and c-strings
 * MIT license

 ## Functions